GoogleCloudPlatform/public-datasets-pipelines/README.md

 If you created a new dataset directory above, you need to create a `datasets/DATASET/dataset.yaml` config file.
 See this [section](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/README.md#yaml-config-reference) for the `dataset.yaml` reference.

 Create a `datasets/DATASET/PIPELINE/pipeline.yaml` config file for your pipeline.
-See [here](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/pipeline.yaml) for the `pipeline.yaml` reference.
+See [here](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/) for the `pipeline.yaml` references.

+For a YAML config template using Airflow 1.10 operators, see [`samples/pipeline.airflow1.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/pipeline.airflow1.yaml).

 If you'd like to get started faster, you can inspect config files that already exist in the repository and infer the patterns from there: